 A Close Reading

 Just how much the alleged anti-Semitic meanings were perceived by audiences at Messiah's premiere is a larger question, which Marissen touches on briefly.
+Some contemporary performers have bristled at these suggestions.
 Kent Tritle, the director of cathedral music at the Cathedral Church of St John the Divine, notes that he has greatly admired Marissen’s previous scholarship on uncovering the problematic subtexts in Bach’s St. John Passion, for example.
-But Tritle, who is also host of The Choral Mix on WQXR, is less convinced about his Messiah thesis.
+But Tritle, who is also host of The Choral Mix on WQXR, is less convinced by his Messiah thesis.

 But as Marissen prefaces in his opening chapter, "Briefly, Why I Love Handel," there is an "agonizing" paradox at the core of his argument: “The magnificent joy of Handel’s music is not merely at odds with the anti-Judaic message in Messiah; it is at the very same time a scandalous affirmation of that message," he writes.
 "Can such life-enhancing music possibly also be invested with life-defeating hatred?
 It appears that it can."